neuland/micro-frontends/index.md

 ### Browser Support

-The above example uses the Custom Element V1 Spec which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
-But with [document-register-element](https://github.com/WebReflection/document-register-element) a lightweight and battle-tested polyfill is available to make this work in all browsers.
-Under the hood, it uses the [widely supported](http://caniuse.com/#feat=mutationobserver) Mutation Observer API, so there is no hacky DOM tree watching going on in the background.
+The above example uses the Custom Element V1 Spec which is [supported by all modern browsers](http://caniuse.com/#feat=custom-elementsv1).
+No polyfills or hacks are needed.

 ### Framework Compatibility

-Because Custom Elements are a web standard, all major JavaScript frameworks like Angular, React, Preact, Vue or Hyperapp support them.
-But when you get into the details, there are still a few implementation problems in some frameworks.
-At [Custom Elements Everywhere](https://custom-elements-everywhere.com/) [Rob Dodson](https://twitter.com/rob_dodson) has put together a compatibility test suite that highlights unresolved issues.
+Because Custom Elements are a web standard, all major JavaScript frameworks like React, Vue, Angular, Svelte or Preact support them.
+They allow you to embed a Custom Element in your application just like a native HTML tag, and they also provide ways to publish your framework-specific application as a Custom Element.

 ### Avoid Framework Anarchy